kube-rs/controller-rs/README.md

 [![docker image info](https://images.microbadger.com/badges/image/clux/controller.svg)](http://microbadger.com/images/clux/controller)
 [![docker tag](https://images.microbadger.com/badges/version/clux/controller.svg)](https://hub.docker.com/r/clux/controller/tags/)

-A rust kubernetes controller for a [`Foo` resource](https://github.com/clux/controller-rs/blob/master/yaml/foo-crd.yaml) using [kube-rs](https://github.com/clux/kube-rs/).
+A rust kubernetes controller for a [`Foo` resource](https://github.com/clux/controller-rs/blob/master/yaml/foo-crd.yaml) using [kube-rs](https://github.com/clux/kube-rs/), sending traces to a local opentelemetry collector.

 The `Controller` object reconciles `Foo` instances when changes to it are detected, and writes to its .status object.

 ## Requirements
-A kube cluster / minikube.
+- A kube cluster / minikube / k3d.
+- An opentelemetry collector running and its adress available on `OPENTELEMETRY_ENDPOINT_URL`
+- The CRD installed

+### CRD
 Install the CRD and an instance of it into the cluster:

 ```sh
 cargo run --bin crdgen > yaml/foo-crd.yaml